King and Country: Theme

+Film historians James Palmer and Michael Riley note that King and Country “indicts in the most forceful terms the false values that betrayed both men…”

 Awards

 Tom Courtenay received the award for the Best Actor for his role as Hamp at the 1964 Venice Film Festival, where the film was also nominated for the Golden Lion.
 The film was nominated for four 1965 BAFTA awards, including Best Film.